dasch-swiss/dsp-tools/docs/developers-git-submodules.md

  - `--recursive` is optional, in case there would be more than one (nested) submodules inside dsp-tools.
  - Since Git 2.15, you can tell Git to use `--recurse-submodules` for all commands that support it (except `clone`), with `git config submodule.recurse true`.
- - These explanations rely on [the official Git Submodules documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
+ - These explanations rely on [the Git Submodules documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

+## Renaming a parent directory of the submodule

+Renaming a parent directory of the submodule should be done with `git mv old-name new-name`, so that git won't be confused that the path to the submodule changed.
+If this doesn't help, it might be necessary to manually modify

+- the `gitdir` in `src/dsptools/import_scripts/.git`
+- the `path` in `.gitmodules`, and the name of the submodule in the title of that file
+- the `worktree` entry in `.git/modules/src/dsptools/import_scripts/config` and the affected folder names in the path containing that file)

 ## Actively working with the contents of the submodule